lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

     After building the simulator, we need to Pull from our Fork to fetch the updated WebAssembly files in the `docs` folder.

-1.  _Can we build the firmware on our own computers?_
+1.  _Can we build the simulator on our own computers?_

     Follow the instructions in [LVGL WebAssembly doc](https://github.com/AppKaki/lvgl-wasm/blob/master/README.md).